-Twenty-five years after a groundbreaking discovery at the John Wayne Cancer Institute regarding the early diagnosis of melanoma, high-level research continues to advance treatment options for the potentially deadly cancer in its earliest stage.
+Twenty-five years after a groundbreaking discovery at the Saint John’s Cancer Institute regarding the early diagnosis of melanoma, high-level research continues to advance treatment options for the potentially deadly cancer in its earliest stage.

 Today, the New England Journal of Medicine published results of the latest study in this ongoing research at the institute, which is affiliated with Providence Saint John’s Health Center in Santa Monica.